dmuth/another-circuit-breaker/README.md

 ### Writing your own Plugins

 Existing plugins can be found in the plugins/ directory.
+All plugins have this signature function:

+    /**
+    *
+    * @param {object} stats Our stats object
+    * @param {object} options Our options object
+    *    The decay rate can be accessed as options.decayRate
+    * @param {function} debug Our debugging funciton
+    *
+    */
+    function(stats, options, debug)

-Try copying the file example.js and going from there.
+Want to write a plugin?
+Try copying the file `example.js` and going from there.

 #### Development environment